Kurds: Culture

 Kurdish culture is a legacy from the various ancient peoples who shaped modern Kurds and their society.
 As most other Middle Eastern populations, a high degree of mutual influences between the Kurds and their neighbouring peoples are apparent.
 Therefore, in Kurdish culture elements of various other cultures are to be seen.

 However, on the whole, Kurdish culture is closest to that of other Iranian peoples, in particular those who historically had the closest geographical proximity to the Kurds, such as the Persians and Lurs.
 Kurds, for instance, also celebrate Newroz (21 March) as New Year's Day.

 Education

 A madrasa system was used before the modern era.
 Mele are Islamic clerics and instructors.

 Women

 In general, Kurdish women's rights and equality have improved in the 20th and 21st centuries due to progressive movements within Kurdish society.
-However, despite the progress, Kurdish and international women's rights organizations still report problems related to gender equality, forced marriages, honor killings and in Iraqi Kurdistan also female genital mutilation (FGM).
+However, despite the progress, Kurdish and international women's rights organizations still report problems related to gender equality, forced marriages, honor killings, and in Iraq's Erbil, also female genital mutilation (FGM).